 David’s other books include Game Over, called “the bible of the videogame industry” by The Wall Street Journal, and “beguiling” and “irresistible. . . almost as hypnotic as a successful video game” by The New York Times.
 Author Gore Vidal said that China Dawn, David’s book about the Internet revolution in China, is a “fascinating…study of go–getting businessmen in a revived China bound to shape our future.”
 All We Are Saying, based on David’s interviews with John Lennon and Yoko Ono in 1980, was a Literary Guild Selection book.
 Charles Champlin, Arts Editor of the Los Angeles Times, wrote: “David Sheff’s sympathetic questions evoked so much of the Beatle past and of Lennon’s intellectual past and present and future plans that the interview would hardly have been less engrossing and important even it if were not illuminated by tragedy.”
-His most recent book is HIGH: Everything You Want To Know About Drugs, a book for young adults written with Nic Sheff.
-His next book will be The Buddhist on Death Row: How One Man Found Light in the Darkest Place (Simon & Schuster, March 10, 2020).
+He also, with Nic Sheff, wrote HIGH: Everything You Want To Know About Drugs, a book for young adults.
+His next book will be The Buddhist on Death Row: How One Man Found Light in the Darkest Place (Simon & Schuster, May 5, 2020).

 He graduated from the University of California, Berkeley.
 David lives with his family in Northern California.